Fragg1e/Datafuncs/datafuncs/README.md

-# Data Funcs
+# Datafuncs
 Functions for Data Processing

 ## Functions

 .mean(data) - Returns the mean of a list

-.grt(data, value) - Returns the mean of a list for values greater than specified

-.grtEqual(data, value) - Returns the mean of a list for values greater than or equal to specified

-.less(data, value) - Returns the mean of a list for values less than specified

-.lessEqual(data, value) - Returns the mean of a list for values less than or equal to specified

-.notEqual(data, value) - Returns the mean of a list for values not equal to specified

-.outlier(data, low, high) - Removes the outliers from a list
+.setOutlier(data, low, high) - Removes the outliers from a list

 .imputate(data, low, high) - Replaces outliers in a list with the mean of the filtered list.